cotarr/calc-pi-x86-64-asm/README.md

 The default path is the working directory.
 Filenames are not filtered to restrict path names, therefore, can write to any valid path with permission of the user running the program.
-I assume this is not an issue since you can do this from the CLI shell anyway.
+I assume this is not an issue since you can do this independently from the CLI shell.

 ### Installation